mainmatter/mainmatter.com/workshops/_posts/2016-12-17-ember-data-basics.md

       then introduce an addon that automates shoebox/ember-data integration.
     item_type: lecture
     start_time: '16:30'
     duration: 30
-  - title: Peek, Fetch or Find
-    description: We'll explore these three ways of retrieving data from the ember-data's store, providing practical real-world use cases for each.
-    item_type: lecture
-    start_time: '16:00'
-    duration: 30
   - title: 'Exercise: Harness the Power of Caching'
     description: I have an app that requires use of a really slow API, so any use